Founded Ventures: Harnessing global influencers from the Hobart CBD

 “We came back not knowing what we were going to do,” says Bec.
 “We were pregnant at that time.
 We sold the business and worked in it a further six months, building a strong relationship with the company who acquired us.
 We’re still involved with the tea on a strategic, consulting level.
 They were looking for new brands to pump through our algorithm.
 We agreed to build brands specifically for their business model, which they in turn run.
 We do the branding, strategy, vision, operations, website and product development for a turnkey business and sell it to them to run.
 They have a team of 30 running each brand between the United States and Canada.
 We love it, because we get to do the part we enjoy here in Hobart and are now working on a third brand with them now.”

-Their next ventures were Sneaky Vaunt (lingerie), which launched in February 2017 and Queen Pegasus (cosmetics), which launched in September this year.
+Their next ventures were Sneaky Vaunt (lingerie), which launched in February 2017 and Queen Pegasus (cosmetics), which launched in September 2017.
 The cosmetics venture started strongly, with Kim Kardashian as the face of the brand and over 21 000 Instagram followers in week one.

 “We’ve worked with some of the biggest celebrities in the world, from Hobart,” explains Tim, “even though our market is the northern hemisphere and our suppliers and manufacturers are worldwide.
 We’ve only been to Canada once.
 They’ve been here six times.
 Being an online business, it doesn’t really matter where we are based.”